firte14/FAC14/README.md

 **Adding a breadcrumb navigation for multi-level pages** An active state indicator

-The Existing Trainees: Additionally, looking at the area in which the trainees thoughts or messages was kept in the previous version of the website looked very compressed, as the trainees had a lot to say and it was all compiled together.
+The Existing Trainees: Additionally, looking at the area in which the trainees thoughts or messages was kept in the previous version of the website looked compressed, as the trainees had a lot to say and it was all compiled together with not much space to look appealing.
 To optimise it, I created a separate page for the trainees to improve the readability of their messages whilst making the overall presentation of the website better, increasing its appealing visual.

 ### 2.3 Demonstration of Individual Responsibility & Creativity
 Time Management